 Aggregate tests also include evaluations of chemical properties and potential deleterious substances.

-The chloride content test determines the presence of chlorides that can cause corrosion of steel reinforcement in concrete.
+The chloride content test determines the presence of chlorides that can cause corrosion in steel reinforcement in concrete.

-Typical chloride limits range from 0.01% to 0.06% by mass of aggregate.
+Typical chloride limits range from 0.01% to 0.06% of aggregate mass.
 The organic impurities test identifies organic substances that can interfere with cement hydration and reduce concrete strength.

 The lightweight piece test detects low-density particles, such as coal or wood, which can affect concrete density and performance.